gomorpheus/morpheus-docs/infrastructure/clouds/profiles.rst

 Cloud Profiles
 --------------

+.. begin_cloud_profiles

 Role Permissions
 ^^^^^^^^^^^^^^^^

-Access to **Profiles** tab is determined by the following role permissions:
+Access to **Profiles** tab of Cloud Detail Pages is determined by the following role permissions:

 Role: Feature Access: ``Admin: Profiles``
-  - None: Cannot access Profiles tab or create/view//edit/delete profiles
+  - None: Cannot access Profiles tab or create/view/edit/delete profiles
   - Read: Can access Profiles tab, can view profiles, cannot create/edit/delete profiles
   - Full: Can access Profiles tab, can create/view/edit/delete profiles

 Terraform Profiles
 ^^^^^^^^^^^^^^^^^^

-- Terraform Profiles allow created cloud associated tfvars secrets, allowing tf apps and specs to be provisioned across multiple clouds that required different tfvars.
+- Terraform Profiles allow creation of Cloud-associated tfvars secrets, allowing tf apps and specs to be provisioned across multiple clouds that required different tfvars.
-- Target Cloud Terraform Profiles are automatically mapped to tf apps/specs during provisioning, no scoping is required.
+- Target Cloud Terraform Profiles are automatically mapped to tf apps/specs during provisioning, no manual scoping is required.
-- Terraform Profiles are encrypted in Cypher and creating a profile creates a Cypher with key `tfvars/profile/cloud/$cloudCode/variables``
+- Terraform Profiles are encrypted in Cypher and creating a profile creates a Cypher entry with key `tfvars/profile/cloud/$cloudCode/variables``
 - Terraform Profiles can be edited after creation
-- Terraform Profiles are limited to one per Cloud
+- Terraform Profiles are limited to one per Cloud, once one is created for the Cloud the option to create a Terraform Profile is no longer present.
+Edit the existing Terraform Profile to make changes at that point

 Create a Terraform Profile
 ``````````````````````````

 #.
-Navigate to ``/infrastructure/clouds/`` and select a Cloud
+Navigate to |InfClo| and select a Cloud
 #.
-Select the ``Profiles`` tab
+Select the "Profiles" tab
 #.
 Select :guilabel:`+ ADD PROFILE`
 #.
 Select Terraform Profile Type
 #.
 Enter tfvars in the `Terraform Profile Variables` field